Duane A. Moody

 Duane Adolph Moody (born December 3, 1970) is an American tenor solo artist and also a member of the African-American trio Three Mo' Tenors.
-In addition to performing, he is an associate professor teaching voice at Berklee College of Music and former instructor and coach with the Levine School of Music in Washington DC.
+In addition to performing, he is a former associate professor teaching voice at Berklee College of Music and former instructor and coach with the Levine School of Music in Washington DC.

 Life and career

 Moody was born in Washington, D.C.
 He studied vocal performance and operatic studies at The Peabody Institute, from which he graduated in 1994.
 In addition, he went to Boston University and obtained his Master of Music in Vocal Performance in 1997.
 After his M.M. in music, he went back to The Peabody Institute in 2001 and graduated with a diploma in opera performance.